This is now a classic. And with my family, a favorite go-to’s, good eats!

 Watch “Mississippi Roast Recipe That ‘Owns The Internet'” on YouTube

-And I found a video that shows the steps (BELOW/ Whip It Up)…because this recipe seems so odd when you read it and put it together.
+This recipe seems so odd when you read it and put it together.
 It is however just as easy as it sounds; literally putting ingredients in slow cooker and leaving it.
 Although I did choose to sear mine first.
 As odd as it sounds, it really is GOOD and will now become one of our go-to recipes.

 Delish and video below explains:

 this isn’t just any pot roast.
 No, the Mississippi Roast has garnered so much attention and applause online that even The New York Times has heralded it as “the roast that owns the internet.”
 And, oddly enough, the creator of the original recipe, Robin Chapman, says that this recipe is actually an adaptation of a roast beef recipe given to her by family in the early 1990s.

 Because the original roast was much too spicy for her small children, she chose to make it milder and more versatile.
 Her family loved it, her fellow parishioners at the nearby church loved it, and soon enough food blogs started loving it.
 Fast forward about 15 years and Chapman’s creation is plastered all over the internet, with food-lovers, home cooks, and newspaper and magazine editors completely freaking out (and probably drooling) over it.

 One 3- to 4-pound boneless beef roast, your choice of cut (see Cook’s Note)

 1 package dry ranch dressing mix, such as Hidden Valley